maboa/MDN/adaptive-and-live-streaming-setup.md

 One useful piece of software for encoding to MPEG-DASH is [Dash Encoder](https://github.com/slederer/DASHEncoder)

-> Please note that you will need to be comfortable with make files and installing dependencies to get it up and running.
+> *Note 1* You will need to be comfortable with make files and installing dependencies to get it up and running.

+> *Note 2* Since MPEG-DASH decoding is done partially using JavaScript and MSE files are often grabbed using XHR which means that same origin rules apply.

 Once encoded your file structure should look something like this: